Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 What is the immune system?

-The immune system’s job is to protect the body from infection.
-It recognises ‘invaders’ such as bacteria, viruses and fungi and abnormal cells like cancer cells.
-It creates an immune response and helps the body fight the invasion.
+Your immune system recognises 'invaders' such as bacteria, viruses and fungi, as well as abnormal cells like cancer cells.
+It creates an immune response and helps your body fight invasion.

 What are the parts of my immune system?

-The immune system involves many parts of your body.
-Each part plays a role in recognising germs, communicating with other body parts, and working to fight the infection.
-Parts of the immune system include your skin, bone marrow, thymus, lymphatic system, lymph nodes, spleen and mucous membranes.
+Your immune system involves many parts of your body.
+Each part plays a role in recognising germs, communicating with other body parts and working to fight the infection.

 How does my immune system work?